Terms

 What these terms are built on

-These terms reflect the current operating model of the site: public information content, digital products, direct-email support, and a commerce stack that is being wired in next.
+These terms reflect the current operating model of the site: public information content, digital products, direct-email support, and a full commerce system.

 Current site and product structure